rgrace/viz/docs/getting_started.md

 }
 ```

-Because the `update` function gets called any time the config changes, and Looker automatically keeps track of saving the configuration for you, this is all you need to do to respond to any configuration settings you like.
+Because the `updateAsync` function gets called any time the config changes, and Looker automatically keeps track of saving the configuration for you, this is all you need to do to respond to any configuration settings you like.

 ### Doneskies